 Are you a die-hard foodie?
-A curious traveller?
-Passionate about spreading your knowledge on wellness and healthy living?
+A curious traveler?
+Passionate about spreading your knowledge of wellness and healthy living?

-For example, author and entrepreneur Andy Frisella takes to Instagram to share to his uphill journey towards professional and financial success.
+For example, author and entrepreneur Andy Frisella take to Instagram to share to his uphill journey towards professional and financial success.

 Create An Instagram Business Account

-Your second step to becoming a social media influencer on Instagram is create a Business Account.
+Your second step to becoming a social media influencer on Instagram is to create a Business Account.

-Compared to personal accounts, Instagram’s business profiles provide you access to plenty more analytical tools and features to up your marketing strategy.
+Compared to personal accounts, Instagram’s business profiles provide you access to lots of analytical tools and features to up your marketing strategy.

 But most importantly, you’ll gain access to “Instagram Insights” tool.
 Here, you’ll be able to keep track of how well your content is doing.

 This backend feature is categorized into “Content”, “Activity”, and “Audience”.